 Being able to tell your thermostat ahead of time when to cool and how much to cool can go a long way toward energy savings per year.
 Not running your air conditioning when you don’t need it – like when you are sleeping – greatly increases your energy efficiency.
 Try setting the thermostat to 78 degrees when you are home to see if that is cool enough for you.
 You can always lower the temperature from there if you need it.
 Many people waste energy by setting their air conditioning to a temperature that actually makes them too cold.
 When you are going to be away from the house for a little while, set the air conditioning to 82-84 degrees.
 It is cheaper to keep the house somewhat cool than to have to cool it down all over again from an elevated temperature when you get back.

 Be conscious of heat-producing activities

 Cooking with the stove, drying laundry, using a computer and using a light all generate significant heat inside your home.
 Consider limiting these activities or at least waiting until later at night to do them.
 That way, you won’t have to use as much energy counteracting the added heat.
-In addition, some areas of the country have elevated rates at peak usage times, so waiting until later to use energy guzzlers can help save money too.
+In addition, some areas of the country have elevated rates at peak usage times, so waiting until later to use energy guzzlers can help save on energy costs.